2Epik4u/web/readme.md

 [Website](https://thunderzapper.xyz) (using github pages)

 # credits
-* favicon from jacky corporate clash discord from like 2 years ago
 * buttons are from https://cyber.dabamos.de/88x31/ (didn't want to use them from their website cause speeds)
 # squad goals
 * mobile support